ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** If the plan doesn't work, change the plan, but never the goal. — Unknown
+> **Citacao:** Thinking is the hardest work there is, which is probably the reason why so few engage in it. — Henry Ford

 fim do arquivo